 Our Background

-Having moved and retired in Thailand, we knew we would need to transfer money from our Australian bank account to a Thai bank account for purchasing property and a car, living expenses, Visa requirements, and so forth.
+Having moved and retired in Thailand, we knew we would need to transfer money from our Australian bank account to a Thai bank account for purchasing property and a car, living expenses, visa requirements, and so forth.

-We understood there was a $25 transfer fee and the bank would exchange our money at a lower rate than the mid-market rate, but we were shocked at the 5% loss.
+We understood there was a US$25 transfer fee and the bank would exchange our money at a lower rate than the mid-market rate, but we were shocked at the 5% loss.
 We quickly set about finding other money transfer alternatives to avoid another loss when we had to transfer the balance of our house payment.

 Transfer Fees of Traditional Methods